Verification

 The analysis tools answer questions about recorded history — what happened, why, and did your tests cover the program.
 Verification answers a different question: does a property hold across every reachable state, not just the states your tests happened to visit?

-from pyrung.core.analysis import prove, Proven
+from pyrung.core.analysis import never, Proven

-EstopOK = Bool("EstopOK", external=True)
+EstopOK = Bool(external=True)

-Start = Bool("Start", external=True)
+Start = Bool(external=True)

-Running = Bool("Running")
+Running = Bool()

 with Program(strict=False) as logic:

-with Rung(Start, EstopOK):
+with rung(Start, EstopOK):

 latch(Running)

-with Rung(~EstopOK):
+with rung(~EstopOK):

 reset(Running)